Social Media Policy

 This policy covers three aspects of social media:

-- Primary Channels- Define the role of the primary Loyola University Chicago social media accounts;
+- Brand Channels: Define the role of the Loyola University Chicago brand social media accounts;

-1. Primary Loyola University Chicago Social Media Accounts
+1. Loyola University Chicago Brand Social Media Accounts

-The primary University social media accounts are managed by the Division of University Marketing and Communication (UMC).
+The official Loyola University Chicago brand social media accounts are managed by the Division of University Marketing and Communication (UMC).
 These include, but are not limited to, Facebook, Twitter, Instagram, LinkedIn, and YouTube.
-Other departments, divisions, schools, areas, and offices at the University also have official social media presences.
+Other departments, divisions, schools, areas, and offices at the University also have social media presences.
 In fact, the University has more than 500 social media accounts, and that number is growing.

-The role of the primary social media accounts is to engage the Loyola community; celebrate outcomes; and boost the reputation of and affinity to Loyola.
-Only University-wide information deemed relevant to various Loyola audiences is shared via the primary social media channels.
+The role of the brand social media accounts is to engage the Loyola community; celebrate outcomes; and boost the reputation of and affinity to Loyola.
+Only University-wide information deemed relevant to various Loyola audiences is shared via the brand social media channels.
 Content from other areas of the University is welcome and encouraged, but is vetted through an editorial process and posted at the discretion of UMC staff.
-In addition to engagement, the primary University accounts are also an integral means of reaching the general community and public during times of crisis.
+In addition to engagement, the University brand accounts are also an integral means of reaching the general community and public during times of crisis.

 2. Loyola-Sponsored Social Media Accounts